mudejayaprakash/AlphaNeurons-RAG-Chatbot/README.md

 ### Getting Help

-If you encounter issues not covered here:

-1. Review the [technical report](docs/report.pdf) for detailed architecture
+If you encounter issues not covered here please review the [technical report](PolicyMindAPP.pdf) for detailed architecture
-2. Contact the development team (see [Contributing](#contributing))

 ---